asher-t-parker/assignment-test-atp/README.md

   * Please make sure your setup is in such a way that ports and other things are appropriately configured for the curl to work
   * Please fix any issues along the way as you see fit to be able to get the "Hello World" response via ingress

-## TODO

-* Summarize key takeaways of `/vendor` debate
-* Include kind multi-node cluster as a Helm manifest
-* Include nginx ingress controller as a Helm manifest

 ## Problems Identified in Original Repo

 * Go project uses deprecated `dep` tool.
 Needs to be refactored to `go mod` for maintainability.